 If you’re a pet parent, you already understand the joy and fun they add to your life.
 You’re also familiar with the added responsibility that having a pet requires.

 If you live in an area where hurricanes pose a threat, planning can save you a lot of stress and time when a storm is moving toward your area.

 Here’s some advice to help you plan for a hurricane with your pets in mind.

-Make sure you have a way for your pet to be identified if you two get separated.
+Make sure you have a way for your pet to be identified if you two get separated during a hurricane.

-One way is to get ID tags made for your animal.
+One way is to get ID tags made for your animal whether it be a dog, cat or any other pet.
 These tags then attach to your animal’s collar.
 Just about any pet shop has a machine where you can make these yourself.
 The tag should include your pet’s name, plus your name, address, and phone number.